Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_C/README.md

 The answer is YES!

+For starters, we want to limit the total current if we are going use colors that have all three colors active.

+#define BRIGHTMAX 40 // set to 250 for MUCH brighter

+  FastLED.setBrightness(BRIGHTMAX); // we will do our own power management

 ## Reminder
 [Top](#notes "Top")<br>
 The connections do not change; this is just here for a reminder.